man455/wordpress-job-manager/readme.txt

 == Upgrade Notice ==

-= 0.6-beta6 =
+= 0.7-beta6 =
-This is a beta release of Job Manager.
-Please do not use it in a production environment.
+This is a BETA release of Job Manager.
+DO NOT use it in a production environment.

-= 0.6-beta5 =
+= 0.7-beta5 =
-This is a beta release of Job Manager.
-Please do not use it in a production environment.
+This is a BETA release of Job Manager.
+DO NOT use it in a production environment.

-= 0.6-beta4 =
+= 0.7-beta4 =
-This is a beta release of Job Manager.
-Please do not use it in a production environment.
+This is a BETA release of Job Manager.
+DO NOT use it in a production environment.

-= 0.6-beta3 =
+= 0.7-beta3 =
-This is a beta release of Job Manager.
-Please do not use it in a production environment.
+This is a BETA release of Job Manager.
+DO NOT use it in a production environment.

-= 0.6-beta2 =
+= 0.7-beta2 =
-This is a beta release of Job Manager.
-Please do not use it in a production environment.
+This is a BETA release of Job Manager.
+DO NOT use it in a production environment.

-= 0.6-beta1 =
+= 0.7-beta1 =
-This is a beta release of Job Manager.
-Please do not use it in a production environment.
+This is a BETA release of Job Manager.
+DO NOT use it in a production environment.